Josh Staumont: Minnesota Twins

 On December 27, 2023, Staumont signed a one-year contract with the Minnesota Twins.
 In 25 appearances for Minnesota in 2024, he compiled a 3.70 ERA with 18 strikeouts across 24 1/3 innings of work.
 Staumont was designated for assignment following the promotion of Randy Dobnak on July 30, 2024.
 He was released by the Twins organization on August 2.

 Chicago Cubs

 On August 9, 2024, Staumont signed a minor league contract with the Chicago Cubs organization.
 In two appearances for the Triple–A Iowa Cubs, he allowed two runs on one hit and five walks with one strikeout over one inning pitched.
 Staumont was released by the Cubs organization on August 22.

 Cincinnati Reds

 On February 11, 2025, Staumont signed a minor league contract with the Cincinnati Reds.
-On March 28, Staumont was placed on the full-season injured list ending his season without making an appearance.
-He elected free agency on November 6.
+On March 28, Staumont was placed on the full-season injured list, ending his season without making an appearance.
+Staumont elected free agency following the season on November 6.

+On December 30, 2025, Staumont re-signed with the Reds organization on a minor league contract.
+He made eight total appearances split between the rookie-level Arizona Complex League Reds and High-A Dayton Dragons, recording a cumulative 1.29 ERA with 11 strikeouts across seven innings pitched.
+Staumont was released by the Reds on June 2, 2026.